sahiltallnia222/python-virtualenv/readme.txt

 so when we will give the requirements.txt file to anybody he can install the dependencies by the given above command.

+But if there are huge number of dependencies that it is very hard to install one by one so how can we do this ->

+path > pip install -r .\requirements.txt

+it will automatically install all the dependencies.

+if we want to make a vritual environment that also have the packages of system pyhton (main)

+use
+path> pip install --system-site-package virutal_env_folder_name